abbbi/qmpbackup/README.md

 Filesystem Quisce
 -----------------

-In case the virtual machine has an guest agent installed you can set the Qemu Guest Agent socket (*--agent-socket*)  and request filesystem quisce via *--quisce* option:
+In case the virtual machine has an guest agent installed you can set the QEMU Guest Agent socket (*--agent-socket*)  and request filesystem quisce via *--quisce* option: